-A few weeks ago I shared a few ideas for different ways that you can use baking in the garden.
+Yesterday, I shared a few ideas for different ways that you can use baking in the garden.
 One of the suggestions was to try using a weak solution of baking soda in water on certain flowering plants.
-At the time, I was testing this little trick out and it was looking pretty promising, but now I’m absolutely certain that it’s made a huge difference with my hydrangeas, so I have to share it with you!
+I’ve been testing this little trick out and it was looking pretty promising, but now I’m absolutely certain that it’s made a huge difference with my hydrangeas, so I have to share it with you!

 I know how many of my fellow hydrangea lovers are out there and how many, like me, have suffered the brutal disappointment of less-than-stunning hydrangea plants.
 If this sounds like you, you’ve got to try this one!

 I planted a couple of fairly large hydrangea plants about 3 years ago.
 According to the label, they were supposed to grow quite large, so I was really looking forward to having them be a major focal point of both my front yard and my backyard.
 Well.
 You know how this goes.
 The first year, they didn’t do much.
 They maybe even suffered a little damage and went down in size a little.
 The second year, same thing.
 The third year, same thing!
 What in the world?
 I kept waiting for them to get established and take off, but they just seemed to stay the same size, or maybe even get a little smaller every year.